 - if as an immigrant, you are found inadmissible under applicable grounds such as non-waivable criminal and security-related grounds INA section 212(a).

 - if you are subject to any of the mandatory bars to asylum.
-Which includes but not limited to, inciting or engaging in terrorist activity or the persecution of another individual.
+Which includes but not limited to, inciting or engaging in terrorist activity or in the persecution of another individual.

 - if you have not been continuously physically present and continuously residing in the United States.